rxnlabs/wc-authorize.net-pro/readme.txt

 A valid SSL certificate is required to ensure your customer credit card details are safe and make your site PCI DSS compliant.
 This plugin does not store the customer credit card numbers or sensitive information on your website.

 == Changelog ==

+= 6.1.17 =
+* Fixed issues with WC version < 8.4.0
+* Updated "WC tested up to" header to 9.9

 = 6.1.16 =
 * Mentioned payment amount in order note